top of page

 At multiple points during my tenure, Theogony faced direct censorship attempts and administrative interference.
 I first experienced this after publishing my second-ever article, which was about how my school district would not comply with guidance from the governor that discriminated against transgender students.
 My headline was "ACPS Not to Comply with Youngkin Anti-Trans Policies," but shortly after publishing, my adviser received a phone call from a district administrator saying she should change the headline because it was "too harsh."
 After a lengthy class discussion we decided to keep the headline as it was, as we had the freedom to do so at that time.
 But since then, as we've published several investigative pieces, attempts to censor or make information difficult to access have exploded.

-This school year, after an investigative series, my school district introduced a policy of prior review and restraint, where all "articles of interest" have to be pre-approved.
+This school year, after an investigative series, my school district proposed a policy of prior review and restraint, where all "articles of interest" have to be pre-approved by school and even district officials.

-Instead of backing down, we are standing up for our first amendment rights.
+Instead of backing down, we are stood up for our first amendment rights and launched the Voices Unbound movement.

 Screenshot 2025-02-16 at 1.44.26 AM.png

-A frivolous takedown request, and my response below.
+A separate frivolous takedown request, and my response below.

 Screenshot 2025-02-16 at 1.42.36 AM.png